Pash-Project/Pash/CONTRIBUTING.md

 Tests
 ----

-We use NUnit to run.
+We use NUnit.
 In `master`, all tests pass all the time.

 To run tests